etpalmer63/WhatsUpDoc/LettingGoOfTheWords.rst

 Write so that busy people can grab the information they need and *go* on to whatever they need to do next.

+Web users skim and scan before they read.
+Use:

+- Headings to break up bodys of text
+- Active space for visual simplicity
+- Bullet point lists
+- Tables and images